How to avoid delays in clinical research using an EDC system? Useful features to track project and to identify bottlenecks

 - The Final Stages.
 Delays in the final stage of a study are associated with excessive questionable data sets requiring extensive review.

-Suppose, for example, two clinical research assistants working different shifts organize rows and columns in a spreadsheet according to a different procedure.
-Maybe one is logging treatments according to a randomizing algorithm, and the other is not- and there is no direct communication about this problem between the two assistants.
+Example 2.
+Two clinical research assistants working different shifts organize rows and columns in a spreadsheet according to a different procedure.
+Maybe one is logging treatments according to a randomizing algorithm, and the other is not - and there is no direct communication about this problem between the two assistants.

 Investigators rarely report difficulties like these.
 It is critical that such events be detected promptly via remote monitoring using EDC.
 The EDC will identify problems and alert the team at an early stage before the data is hopelessly corrupted.